Dohaaniba/Task_Backend/README.md

 # Task Management App
 This Spring Boot application provides a REST API for task management.
-It also includes a simple user interface built with React.

 ## Prerequisites
 - Java 8 or higher